gmit22/ip/docs/README.md

 Adds a `task` with an attached timing/venue.
 * Format: `event <description> /by <datetime>`
 * Constraints:
-  * The description cannot be empty
+  * The description cannot be empty.
   * Follow the ISO (`YYYY-MM-DD HH:MM`) for `<datetime>`
 * Usage command:
   * `event attend class /at 2021-08-10 12:00`